Rudra17382/cse15l-lab-reports/lab-reports/lab-report-3-week-5.md

 105
 ```

 Finding all the files with 1471, 1472, etc. and all the files without them.
-Finding files with "gb" and then finding files that excluse "147" and "gb" as well.
+Finding files with "gb" and then finding files that exclude "147" and "gb" as well.
 We ca do a lot of creative filtering here

 ### Example c)
 ```